Measles cases reached 15-year high in 2011: CDC

-ATLANTA (Reuters) - Measles cases in the United States hit a 15-year high in 2011, with 90 percent of the cases traced to other countries with lower immunization rates, the Centers for Disease Control and Prevention reported.
+ATLANTA (Reuters) - Measles cases in the United States hit a 15-year high in 2011, with 90 percent of the cases traced to other countries with lower immunization rates, the Centers for Disease Control and Prevention reported on Thursday.

 There were 222 cases of measles in the United States last year, more than triple the usual number, the CDC said.
 There had been only about 60 cases per year between 2001 and 2010.